3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Dust Properties and Alignment Function

 \subsubsection{Dust model and grain size distribution}

 For the dust model, we consider a mixture of Astrodust (i.e., silicate and carbonaceous components are mixed into a single grain; see \citealt{Draine2021}) and polycyclic aromatic hydrocarbons (PAHs) presented in nanosized grains (\citealt{Leger1984}; \citealt{Allamandola1985}; \citealt{Draine2021_PAH}).
 The Astrodust + PAHs model was applied to explain the extinction, emission, and polarization observations in the diffuse ISM by \cite{Hensley2023}.
-We consider the grains to have an oblate spheroid with an axial ratio of $s =b/a>1$ where $b$ and $a$ are the lengths of the semi-major and semi-minor axis.
+We consider the grains to be oblate spheroids with an axial ratio of $s =b/a>1$ where $b$ and $a$ are the lengths of the semi-major and semi-minor axis.
+In this study, we assume that the grain elongation does not significantly change from the outer to inner regions of the filament.
+However, a theoretical study suggests that the grain elongation can increase with grain growth due to the effect of grain alignment (\citealt{Hoang2022_Graingrowth}).

 We adopt the combination of the Astrodust and PAH size distributions.
 The size distribution of Astrodust is considered to follow the Mathis- Rumpl-Nordsieck (MRN) power-law distribution with $n_{\rm Astro}(a) \varpropto a^{-3.5}$(\citealt{Mathis1977}).
 The assumption of a power-law distribution is reasonable for grains grown in dense filamentary cloud and starless cores due to accretion and coagulation (\citealt{Hirashita2012}; \citealt{Bate2022}).
 The PAH size distribution is considered to follow the two log-normal size distributions described by \cite{DraineLi2007} found in the ISM (see in Appendix \ref{sec:appendix_GSD}).
-The size distributions of both Astrodust grains and PAHs cover within the range from $a_{\rm min} = 3.5\,\rm \AA$ to $a_{\rm max}$.
+The grain sizes cover within the range from the minimum size $a_{\rm min} = 3.5\,\rm \AA$ to the maximum size $a_{\rm max}$, where $a_{\rm max}$ is the constrained value from observations.
 The value of $a_{\rm min} = 3.5\,\rm \AA$ is chosen as the lower limit of grain size being determined by thermal sublimation (\citealt{Draine1979}; \citealt{DraineLi2007}).
-The values of $a_{\rm max}$ could vary across local environments owing to the grain growth effect (see \citealt{Hirashita2012}; \citealt{Bate2022}).
+The values of $a_{\rm max}$ could increase with increasing gas density owing to the grain growth effect (see \citealt{Hirashita2012}; \citealt{Bate2022}).